FriskySaga/YouTubePlaylistSnapshot/README.md

 1. Run `pip install python-youtube` (preferably in a virtual environment)
 2. [Follow these steps to set up a Google Project and create an API key](https://python-youtube.readthedocs.io/en/latest/getting_started.html)

-This script uses the Python YouTube API instead of the official Google API to facilitate the gathering of more than 50 videos in a playlist.
+This script uses Ikaro Kun's Python YouTube API instead of the official Google API to facilitate the gathering of more than 50 videos in a playlist.

 ## User Guide
 1. Rename _MyConfigurationSample.py_ to _MyConfiguration.py_
 2. Fill in your API key in the new _MyConfiguration.py_
 3. Fill in your playlists in the new _MyConfiguration.py_
-4. Run `python Main.py`
+4. Run `python -W ignore Main.py`
+    * Ignore warnings about region-locked videos because we still want to fetch the title & uploader
+    * For a playlist with 500 videos, this script may take a whole minute to parse through.
-5. Look for text files with the extension `.out`
+5. Look for text files with the extension `.out` within the subfolder `output`

 ## Resources
 * https://pypi.org/project/python-youtube/